Winter Camping Safety

 TIP: Avoid ridge tops and open areas where wind can blow down tents or create drifts.

 Weather Check.
 Weather conditions, potential hazards, and the appropriate responses should be understood and anticipated.
-Go to www.scouting.org/training for Hazardous Weather training.
+Go to my.scouting.org for Hazardous Weather training.

 Burning.
 Never use flames in tents, teepees, or snow shelters.
 This includes burning any solid, liquid, gel, or gas fuel; using features of tents or teepees that support stoves or fires; and use of chemical-fueled equipment and catalytic heaters.